 Grasses are some of the most useful drought-resistant plants of all.
 Image: Canva

 Grasses are a staple of any low-maintenance, droughtproof garden.
 Stipa tenuissima is a fantastic choice: requiring very little water, it provides year-round interest, structure and movement to borders, whilst providing a matrix through which drought-tolerant herbaceous perennials such as salvias, verbena and echinacea can grow for a stunning combination.
 Pennisetum alopecuroides or fountain grass is a very decorative ornamental grass producing beautiful pink-tinged flowerheads like little squirrels’ tails.
 The tall, upright Calamagrostis x acutiflora ‘Karl Foerster’ has become very popular as a screening plant – a low-maintenance, airy alternative to a hedge.
+Visit our dedicated grasses hub page for more tips and additional variety advice.

 Trees & Shrubs